PRODUCT INFORMATION: SMALL BUSINESS ADVISOR

 The "Small Business Advisor" Windows ®

 Each state edition includes the full text (approximately 500 pages)

 of our "Starting and Operating a Business" e-book for that state, in HTML

-after asking you 15 or 20 questions about the business.
-The state information for each of the 33 editions has been fully updated for each such state in 2016, 2017,
+business, after asking you 15 to 20 questions about your particular

+The state information for each of the 33 editions has been fully updated for

-inflation-adjusted amounts in the tax code, such as
+for 2022 tax rates and all inflation-adjusted amounts in the tax code, such as

 The federal tax and other legal and regulatory information in each of the